What is Rosacea?

 Vitamin C has antioxidant properties and is required for the production of new collagen in skin and capillaries.
 Good food sources: broccoli, cauliflower, Brussels sprouts, cress, red & green peppers, berry fruits, strawberries, kiwi fruit, papaya, guava, citrus fruits and tomato purée.
 CAUTION: citrus fruits may be a trigger.

 Vitamin E is a potent antioxidant and protects collagen from damage; it has anti-inflammatory properties, helps in the healing process and in preventing easy bruising.
 Some good food sources: extra virgin olive oil (as a dressing, not in cooking), avocado, fresh nuts & seeds.

-Rosacea is an inflammatory condition with an increased requirement for, or deficiency of antioxidant activity.
-The result being a condition of ‘excessive heat’.
-Introducing ‘cooling’ foods, and foods high in antioxidant nutrients can be of benefit.
+Rosacea is an inflammatory condition with an increased requirement for or deficiency of antioxidant activity.
+The result is a condition of ‘excessive heat’.
+Introducing ‘cooling’ foods, and foods high in antioxidants nutrients can be of benefit.
 The best way to do that is to eat fresh, raw, organic fruits & vegetables at least twice per day.
 Avoidance of foods that produce excess heat is essential: rich, greasy, highly seasoned foods; highly processed foods, denatured foods (microwave cooking), chemical ingredients (additives & preservatives), excessive meat, fried foods, very sweet foods, refined flours and rancid oils.

 - Clayton A. Immune and Lymphatic System BCNH 2001-02 Y1/Mod6 Pt 2.